llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * `void omp_target_update_to(void *ptr, size_t size, int device_num);`
 * `void omp_target_update_from(void *ptr, size_t size, int device_num);`
 * `void *omp_get_mapped_hostptr(const void *ptr, int device_num);`

+`acc_on_device` is unique in that OpenACC requires it to compile to a constant when its argument is constant.
+Its implementation appears fully within Clacc's `openacc.h`, whose source file is `openmp/libacc2omp/src/include/openacc.h.var`.
+Documentation of that implementation and its reliance on OpenMP extensions appears in comments there.
+Notes on relevant ambiguities in the OpenACC specification and Clacc's OpenACC extensions appear within section "OpenACC Runtime Library API and Preprocessor" in `README-OpenACC-status.md`.

 Support for the OpenACC Profiling Interface appears primarily in the source file `openmp/libacc2omp/src/prof.cpp`.
 It is documented in the